jokecamp/FootballData/footballStats/README.md

  * **card** *(Type of card either Red or Yellow)*
  * **type** *(The reason for receiving the said card)*
  * **time** *(Time when the player received the card)*

+# Corrections
+A lot of data for fouls has card given at time 0, given below are the statistics for incorrect data

+* Premier League 1992 to 1993
+ * There are 547 mistakes in English Premier League 1992-1993
+ * There are 544 foul mistakes in English Premier League 1992-1993
+ * There are 3 substitution mistakes in English Premier League 1992-1993

+* Premier League 1993 to 1994
+ * There are 653 mistakes in English Premier League 1993-1994
+ * There are 652 foul mistakes in English Premier League 1993-1994
+ * There is 1 substitution mistake in English Premier League 1993-1994

+* Premier League 1994 to 1995
+ * There are 1251 mistakes in English Premier League 1994-1995
+ * There are 1248 foul mistakes in English Premier League 1994-1995
+ * There are 3 substitution mistakes in English Premier League 1994-1995